-Application site opens for Biden student debt cancellation

-“This testing period will allow the department to monitor site performance through real-world use, test the site ahead of the official application launch, refine processes, and uncover any possible bugs prior to official launch,” the department said in a statement.

-The test form will be available “on and off” during the initial rollout, the department said on its website.
-The official form is expected to be made public later this month, and administration officials have been preparing for heavy web traffic.
+Biden kicks off student loan relief application season

+“It means more than 8 million Americans are — starting this week — on their way to receiving life-changing relief,” Biden, accompanied by Education Secretary Miguel Cardona, said Monday.
+The president called his program a “game-changer” for millions of Americans saddled with student loan debt.

+The number of borrowers who applied during the testing period already amounts to more than one-fourth of the total number of applicants the administration had projected would submit forms, underscoring the popularity of the program and the eagerness of borrowers to receive the debt relief.
+Some 8 million borrowers who have income information already on file with the Education Department would see their debt canceled without applying.

 Biden’s plan calls for $10,000 in federal student debt cancellation for those with incomes below $125,000 a year, or households that make less than $250,000 a year.
 Those who received federal Pell Grants to attend college are eligible for an additional $10,000.
 The plan makes 20 million eligible to get their federal student debt erased entirely.

+He also took aim at Republican officials who have either criticized the plan or are working in court to defeat it.

+“Their outrage is wrong and it’s hypocritical,” Biden said.
+“I will never apologize for helping working Americans and middle class people as they recover from the pandemic.

-The department did not immediately say Monday how many applications it had fielded through the beta launch.
-Thousands took to social media to share the form, with many saying they submitted their applications with little trouble.
+Biden on Monday said the White House has received more than 10,000 comments and calls of thanks from borrowers.
+Indeed, thousands took to social media to share the form, with many saying they submitted their applications with little trouble.

 The Biden administration has touted it as a “simple, straightforward” application.
 It asks for the borrower’s name, Social Security number, contact information and date of birth.
 It does not require income information but asks users to check a box attesting that they are eligible under the program’s income limits.